-All other changes of the adopted standards listed above have no impact on the amounts recognized in previous periods and it is not expected to have a significant effect on current or future periods.
+All changes of the adopted standards listed above have no impact on the amounts recognized in previous periods and are not expected to have a significant impact on the Company during the current or future reporting periods as well as in the foreseeable future transactions.

-(u) New standards and interpretations which have not been applied yet
+(u) New standards and interpretations not yet adopted by the Bank

-Certain new accounting standards and interpretations that are not mandatory for the reporting period at 31 December 2019 and have not been previously adopted by the Bank have been published.
+Certain new accounting standards and interpretations that are not mandatory for the reporting period at 31 December 2020 and have not been previously adopted by the Bank have been published.
+The Company's assessment of the impact of these new standards and interpretations is set out below.

-Amendments to the Conceptual Framework for Financial Reporting (issued on 29 March 2018 and effective for annual periods beginning on or after 1 January 2020)
+Amendments to IFRS 4 Insurance Contracts - deferral of IFRS 19 (issued on 25 June 2020 and effective for annual periods beginning on or after 1 January 2021);